|

 City sightseeing bus tour of Las Palmas

 The traditional city hop-on, hop-off bus tour takes you around Las Palmas de Gran Canaria, the islands’ largest city.
-It’s an open top double decker bus, with a single route lasting around 90 minutes.
+It’s an open top double-decker bus, with a single route lasting around 90 minutes.

 If you’re staying in or near the city, it’s a good way to get your bearings, as well as taking you between some of the main attractions including Vegueta, the capital’s old town and Parque Santa Catalina where you’ll find the Elder Science Museum.

-Botanic Gardens, Las Palmas
+Botanical Gardens, Las Palmas

 It’s around a 20-minute drive from Las Palmas and Arucas, or around 20 minutes from the airport so easy to combine with another stop on a day out in Gran Canaria with kids.